OldBlackJoe/mybatis-mapper/README.md

 ## mybatis-mapper ##

-mybatis-mapper can generate SQL statements from the MyBatis3 Mapper XML file in node.js.
+mybatis-mapper can generate SQL statements from the MyBatis3 Mapper XML file in node.js. <br>
 You can also use several major Dynamic SQL elements, for example, &lt;if&gt;, &lt;where&gt;, &lt;foreach&gt;.

 ## Installation ##